 A collaborative robot (or CO-BOT) is a robot made to interact and coexist with human counterparts in a shared physical space.

 A collaborative robot is a single or double robotic arm that can be trained to mimic motions or gestures.
 These robots can repeat the task over and over again.
 Some of these robots will improve upon the trained motions.
 After learning from the repetition of movements, they can learn to do better work.

 These co-bots are also designed with safety measures.
 They have sensors which detect when a human counterpart enters a collaborative space.
 When this happens, the robot will slow down or come to a complete stop.
 When the human leaves the collaborative space, the robot continues to work.

 What Collaborative Robots Do

-Collaborative robots work in tandem with a human counterpart.
+Collaborative robots work in tandem with a human counterpart and/or other packaging machinery.
 The extent of the actions and responsibilities of the robot depend on the make and model of each co-bot.
 How and what it is trained to do also effects the extent of the actions taken by the robot.

 Co-bots can help with assembling parts, stocking shelves and packaging goods.
 Each action can be taught to the robots by a human being.

 Different models of collaborative robots have different specialties.
 Each robot is designed for specific actions.
 The actions of the robots are dependent on the interactions or lack there of with human beings.

 Are You Asking The Right Questions For Your Next Machinery Purchase?